apache/sedona/docs/community/contributor.md

 To: dev@sedona.apache.org
 Subject: new committer: ###New PMC NAME

-The Podling Project Management Committee (PPMC) for Apache Sedona has invited New PMC NAME to become a committer and we are pleased to announce that they have accepted.
+The Project Management Committee (PMC) for Apache Sedona has invited New PMC NAME to become a committer and we are pleased to announce that they have accepted.